nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. |nRF_Desktop_cancel_operation| replace:: You can cancel the ongoing peer operation with a standard button press.

-.. |preconfigured_build_types| replace:: The preconfigured build types configure the device with or without the bootloader and in debug or release mode.
+.. |preconfigured_build_types| replace:: The preconfigured build types configure the device without the bootloader in debug mode and with MCUboot bootloader in release mode due to memory size limits.

 .. |hid_state| replace:: HID state module